What are External Stakeholders in Restructuring?

 Q. “For a company with a long-term contract-based business model, how would you expect deferred revenue to change if it became distressed?”

-In most cases, deferred revenue tends to increase significantly for companies with long-term offers substantial discounts to its customers to compensate for the risk of signing a long-term contract with a company that may not exist in a few years.
+In most cases, deferred revenue tends to increase significantly for distressed companies.
+Such companies will often provide long-term offers of substantial discounts to their customers in order to compensate for the risk of signing a long-term contract with a company that may not exist in a few years.

 In short, the recurring theme is that the majority of the negotiating leverage is disproportionally on the side of the customer base, as the distressed company is at the mercy of its customers.